lai32290/favorite-files/README.md

 4. The bookmark appears under the group's "Bookmarks" section

 ### Managing Favorites and Bookmarks
-- Right-click a favorite to rename (set alias) or remove it
+- Right-click a favorite to rename (set alias), copy its relative path, or remove it
 - Right-click a bookmark to rename or remove it
 - Right-click a file with bookmarks to clear all bookmarks for that file
 - Right-click the "Bookmarks" group to clear all bookmarks